Wolverine971/9takes/src/blog/people/celebrities/Jon-Stewart.md

   "@graph": [
     {
       "@type": "Article",
       "articleBody": "The article presents an in-depth analysis of Jon Stewart's personality traits as perceived by the Enneagram type 7, The Enthusiast.
-It delves into Stewart's public persona, inner world, a related controversy, and how these facets are connected to Type 7's core motivations.
+It explores into Stewart's public persona, inner world, a related controversy, and how these facets are connected to Type 7's core motivations.
 Moreover, it offers a listicle on how all nine Enneagram types might perceive Jon Stewart.", "creator": {
         "@type": "Person",
         "name": "DJ Wayne",